Primary production: Overview

-In both cases, the end point is a polymer of reduced carbohydrate, (CH2O)n, typically molecules such as glucose or other sugars.
-These relatively simple molecules may be then used to further synthesise more complicated molecules, including proteins, complex carbohydrates, lipids, and nucleic acids, or be respired to perform work.
-Consumption of primary producers by heterotrophic organisms, such as animals, then transfers these organic molecules (and the energy stored within them) up the food web, fueling all of the Earth's living systems.
+In each of these cases, the end point is a polymer of reduced carbohydrate, (CH2O)n, typically molecules such as glucose (or other sugars).
+These relatively simple molecules may then be used to further synthesize more complicated molecules, including proteins, complex carbohydrates, lipids, and nucleic acids, or be respired to perform work.
+Consumption of primary producers, by heterotrophic organisms, such as animals, then transfers these organic molecules (and thus the energy stored within them) upwards in the food web, fueling all of the Earth's living systems.

 Gross primary production and net primary production

 Gross primary production (GPP) is the amount of chemical energy, typically expressed as carbon biomass, that primary producers create in a given length of time.
 Some fraction of this fixed energy is used by primary producers for cellular respiration and maintenance of existing tissues (i.e., "growth respiration" and "maintenance respiration").
 The remaining fixed energy (i.e., mass of photosynthate) is referred to as net primary production (NPP).